hbowie/practopian-v3/content/hbowie/The Shocking Truth About Us Liberals.md

 Image Credit Link: https://www.istockphoto.com/photo/maryland-state-capital-building-gm1097572174-294745395

+Teaser:

+I can tell from my occasional conversations with friends and relatives who vote Republican that they have been thoroughly brainwashed about what we liberals stand for in the modern era.
+So let me lift the veil of secrecy and reveal some of our deepest, darkest secrets.

 Body:

 I can tell from my occasional conversations with friends and relatives who vote Republican that they have been thoroughly brainwashed about what we liberals stand for in the modern era.